lebovic/chipsV3/README.md

 2. **Post installation steps: configuring homer**:
     NOTE: Chips uses the [homer](http://homer.ucsd.edu/homer/motif/index.html) software for motif analysis.
 It also has the capability of using the [MDSeqPos](https://github.com/XinDong9511/mdseqpos) motif finder for a similar analysis.
 If you are interested in using MDSeqPos for motif analysis, please see **Appendix D**.

-    - To activate/initialize homer:
+    To activate/initialize homer:

-    1. run the configure script:
+    *  Run the configure script:

     ```
     $ perl ~/miniconda3/envs/chips/share/homer/.//configureHomer.pl -install
     ```

-    2. install the required assemblies:
+    *  Install the required assemblies:

     For human samples: